unmesh54/js-test/README.md

 # About the Participation test
-Display 4 buttons with colors: black, gold, blue and rose gold.
+Display 4 buttons with Values: black, gold, blue and rose gold.
 On click of button, display the image that matches the color.

 You can find images in the **images** folder of the repo.